MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d10ddiarg_openresource.md

 [in] The number of elements in the array that the <b>pOpenAllocationInfo</b> member specifies. <b>NumAllocations</b> represents the number of allocations to open.

+### -field pOpenAllocationInfo2

+This member is reserved and should be set to zero.

+This member is available beginning with Windows 7.

 ### -field pOpenAllocationInfo

 [in] An array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff544599">D3DDDI_OPENALLOCATIONINFO</a> structures that describe the allocations in the resource to open.